-Vadnais Lake Area Water Management Organization 800 East County Road E Vadnais Heights, MN 55127 (651) 204-6070 www.vlawmo.org userui programma tor todal mumorpanties and TVIO+ HORGES.
-How often do you focus on stomwater in your regular workload? (circle one) 6.
-What is your opinion on the maintenance of you agency's stormwater infrastructure?
-Daily Weekly Monthly (circle any) A few times each year Excellent Could use some maintenance Could use considerable maintenance 2.
-How often does your department conduct Neglected formal training in stormwater permit regulatio (circle one) 7.
-What barriers prevent you from engaging in MS Daily Weekly Monthly improvements? (circle any) A few times each year Other needs take priority Funding Difficulty in planning 3.
-Which education method(s) work best for you Not sure of a direction to take (circle any) Brochures Training and demonstration video Articles Demonstration photos Single-event workshops Workshop series 8.
-In the past year, what MS4 initiatives have you taken?
-Attending meetings with qualified professionals (100)
+Vadnais Lake Area Water Management Organization 800 East County Road E Vadnais Heights, MN 55127 (651) 204-6070 www.vlawmo.org

+6 n do you focus on gular workload?
+6. What is your o agency's stormw • Daily Weekly Monthly Freellant Onulder (circle any) A few times each year Excellent Could us e some maintenance Could use considerable maintenance 2.
+How often does your department conduct formal training in stormwater permit regulations?
+Neglected IVIIIIAI LIAIIII ing in stormwater (circle one) 7.
+What barriers prevent you fre om engaging in MS4 Daily Weekly improvements? (circle any) 200.000 w times each y March Color Other needs take priority Funding Difficulty in pla anning 3.
+Which education method(s) work best for you?
+Not sure of a direction to take Drooburos Training and do (circle any) Other: Brochures Articles Total Control of Contr monstration videos stration photos outer Single-event v Workshop series 8.
+In the past year, what MS4 initiatives have you etings with qualifi taken? (list) 978 678 · - Other: (-3 - 32 - 3, 3, 3 , 4.
+Which reg ulation activities do vou need assistance (check any) O What recours as have you ut ilizad for MCA ☐ Public edu ication and outrea 9.
+What resource information, ass istance, or exa amples? (list) ☐ Public part 10 24 24 E narge detection an nd elimination ☐ Constructi on site stormwate er runoff control ☐ Post const truction stormwate er management 200 ☐ Pollution prevention and housekeeping in 10.
+As your WMO, how can we help you? (list) municipal operations 5.
+Which of the following ar e beneticial to ng your MS4 repo Y-0-2-2-2-2-2-2-2-2-2-2-2-2-2-2-2-2-2-2- S (check any) ☐ Staff ma intenance best pr ractices Thank you f or taking our sur rvey!
+Please leave you ☐ Machine ery and operations best practices name, position, and department to assist our analys ☐ Updates on the latest technology ☐ Updates on state policies ☐ Public er ngagement best p oractices Department: Other Email:
-Other:

-4. Which regulation activities do you need

-assistance with? (check any) 9.
-What resources have you utilized for MS4

-☐ Public education and outreach What resources have you utilized for MS4 information, assistance, or examples? (list)

-☐ Public participation

-☐ Illicit discharge detection and elimination

-☐ Construction site stormwater runoff control

-☐ Post construction stormwater management 10.
-As your WMO how can we halp you?

-☐ Pollution prevention and housekeeping in 10.
-As your WMO, how can we help you? (list)

-municipal operations

-5. Which of the following are beneficial to

-improving your MS4 reporting?

-(check any) Thank you so be seen as 18 continue

-☐ Staff maintenance best practices Thank you for taking our survey!
-Please leave you name, position, and department to assist our analysis.

-☐ Machinery and operations best practices Name:

-☐ Updates on the latest technology Position:

-☐ Updates on state policies Department:

-☐ Public engagement best practices

-Other Email: